taehunlee990803/taehunlee990803.github.io/projects.md

 ## Projects

+### MapReduce Framework Project

+**Overview**: Developed a Python-based MapReduce framework, drawing inspiration from Google's original MapReduce paper.
+This project focuses on executing MapReduce programs with distributed processing across a cluster of computers, encompassing AWS EMR, Google Dataproc, or Microsoft Azure's HDInsight.
+It aims to delve into the core aspects of distributed systems, fault tolerance, concurrency using OS-provided facilities (such as threads and processes), and networking via sockets.

+**Technologies**: Python, Distributed Systems, Fault Tolerance, Concurrency, Networking

+**Key Achievements**:
+- Implemented a robust Manager component that listens for user-submitted MapReduce jobs, distributing tasks among Workers efficiently.
+- Designed and executed multiple Worker instances capable of performing map and reduce tasks, contributing to the overall MapReduce program.
+- Incorporated fault tolerance mechanisms to handle failures gracefully, ensuring system reliability and data integrity.
+- Utilized OS-provided concurrency facilities and networking to facilitate communication and task execution among distributed components.

 ### Sarcasm News Headline Detector (January 2023 - April 2023)

 **Overview**: Led a student team to develop a machine learning model capable of distinguishing sarcastic from serious news headlines with 78% accuracy.
 This project involved processing a dataset of 2,500 headlines using advanced NLP techniques.